 Seriously the best condiment ever.

 - nonstick cooking spray or olive oil

 - 2 medium sweet potatoes, halved lengthwise

 - 1/2 cup dry quinoa (about 1 1/2 cups cooked)

 - 1/4 teaspoon dried oregano

-In a small bowl, add salt, onion powder, garlic powder, chili powder, oregano, cumin powder and black pepper.
+- Make the seasoning: In a small bowl, add the ground flax seed, cumin powder, coarse kosher salt, onion powder, chili powder, garlic powder, dried oregano and ground black pepper.
 Mix together and set aside.

-In a large bowl, add black beans and cooked sweet potatoes.
-Mash until consistency is only slightly chunky.
+- Mash it up: In a large bowl, add the black beans and cooked sweet potatoes.
+Mash until the consistency is only slightly chunky.
 Some beans will be completely mashed and others will not.
 This will help create a nice texture.

-Add in cooked quinoa and spices.
-Mix together with hands and form into 8 burger patties, about 1/3 cup of mixture each.
+- Mix it all together: Add the cooked quinoa and combined spices.
+Mix it all together until all the ingredients are evenly distributed. hands and form into 8 burger patties, about 1/3 cup of mixture each.

 This page contains affiliate links.
 If you make a purchase on Amazon after clicking one of my links, I may receive a small commission.
 I only endorse products and services that I fully believe in.
 Thanks so much for your support!